 Don't forget to take a ruler and calculator into the exam.

-Maths questions often start with command words like 'Calculate...'
-'Determine...', 'Estimate...' and 'Measure...'.
+Maths questions often start with the command words like 'calculate', 'determine', 'estimate' and 'measure'.
 They will then include blank space for you to show your working.

 When an answer to a maths question is marked:

-Errors are carried forward if a later working depends on an earlier answer.
-You could still get marks if your working is correct but you use the incorrect earlier answer.
+Errors carried forward are related to what happens if a later answer depends on an earlier answer, and you get the earlier one wrong.
+You could still get full marks in the later answer if your working is correct but you use the incorrect earlier answer.

 If your answer has many decimal places or figures, make sure you give it to an appropriate number of decimal places or significant figures.
 You may be asked to give units.
 This may earn you an additional mark, so don't forget to check whether you need to do this.